Buyer Agency Agreement

 - How should we coordinate with my mortgage lender on how your compensation is structured in any offer?

-Under the new NAR rules that took effect on August 17, 2024, most agents are required to have a signed written agreement before showing you a home.
-Some agents use short-term non-exclusive touring agreements for initial visits.
-But if your agent uses a full buyer representation agreement, you'll need to sign before the tour.
-Not after.
+Under the rules that took effect on August 17, 2024, most agents are required to have a signed written agreement before showing you a home, whether in person or virtually.
+Some agents use short-term non-exclusive touring agreements for initial visits, which don’t carry the same compensation commitment as a full buyer agency agreement.
+If your agent uses a full buyer representation agreement, you’ll need to sign before the tour, not after.

 It depends on how the agreement is written.
-Exclusive agreements often cover any purchase made during the contract period, even if the agent didn't find the home.
+Exclusive agreements often cover any purchase made during the contract period, even if the agent didn’t find the home.
 Some agreements exclude for-sale-by-owner properties you locate independently.
-Read the exclusivity and compensation sections carefully before signing.
+Read the exclusivity and compensation sections carefully, and ask your agent directly about FSBO properties before you sign.

 Yes.
 A touring agreement covers a single visit or a short window of time, often without a compensation commitment.
-A full buyer agency agreement covers the entire home search, defines your agent's duties, and sets binding compensation terms.
-They look similar but carry very different obligations.
+A full buyer agency agreement covers your entire home search, defines your agent’s duties, and sets binding compensation terms.
+They look similar on paper but carry very different obligations.